SuleimanFarah/sunpy/GSOC/2021/GSoC-2021-Devansh-Shukla.md

 ## Abstract

 SunPy currently uses Matplotlib for plots and has limited support for 3D plots owing to PR #4591 .
-The project’s goal is to pack PR #4591 into a new package, independent of SunPy, and develop a complete API initially interfacing with PyVista but general enough for other backends like plotly too.
+The project's goal is to pack PR #4591 into a new package, independent of SunPy, and develop a complete API initially interfacing with PyVista but general enough for other backends like plotly too.
-SunPy has excellent support for 2D plots with Matplotlib, but 3D support is missing; through 3D backing, one can easily combine visualizations of multiple objects such as overlapping HMI on a AIA image in 3D; it’ll be a gem for intuitiveness.
-Moreover, PFSSPy, a dependent package of SunPy, which calculates the Potential-Field Source-surface model for computing the coronal magnetic field features, has an exciting attribute, which can overlap field over the image; this’ll precisely be the best use case for 3D support in SunPy.
+SunPy has excellent support for 2D plots with Matplotlib, but 3D support is missing; through 3D backing, one can easily combine visualizations of multiple objects such as overlapping HMI on a AIA image in 3D; it'll be a gem for intuitiveness.
+Moreover, PFSSPy, a dependent package of SunPy, which calculates the Potential-Field Source-surface model for computing the coronal magnetic field features, has an exciting attribute, which can overlap field over the image; this'll precisely be the best use case for 3D support in SunPy.
 I believe the project is evenly balanced between writing, testing and documenting code

 ## Goals